carmaa/inception/README.md

 Pointsec.
 There are plenty of other (and better) ways to hack a machine that doesn't pack encryption.

-As of version 0.0.8, it is able to unlock Windows XP SP2-3, Windows 7, Ubuntu 11.04 and 11.10 x86 and x64-bit machines and escalate privileges via the `runas` or `sudo -s` commands, respectively.
+As of version 0.1.0, it is able to unlock Windows XP SP2-3, Windows 7 SP0-1, Vista SP0 and SP2, Mac OS X Snow Leopard and Lion, Ubuntu 11.04 and 11.10 x86 and x64-bit machines and escalate privileges via the `runas` or `sudo -s` commands, respectively.
 More signatures will be added.
 The tool makes extensive use of the `libforensic1394`library courtesy of Freddie Witherden under a LGPL license.

 Key data
 --------

- * Name: 	Inception
- * Version: 0.0.8
+ * Version: 0.1.0
  * License: GPL
  * Author: 	Carsten Maartmann-Moe (carsten@carmaa.com) AKA ntropy (n@tropy.org)
  * Twitter: @breaknenter Hashtag: #inceptiontool